-Australia's climate is changing, and despite increasing global action, the impacts of climate change will continue to increase over the coming century (DEECW, 2024).
-Climate change is a global challenge with the earth's temperatures being 1oC above pre-industrial levels and each decade since 1980 being warmer that the last (CSIRO & BOM, 2020).
+Australia's climate is changing, and despite increasing global action, the impacts of climate change will continue to increase over the coming century (DEECW, 2024)..
+Australia's climate has warmed by an average of 1.51 ± 0.23 °C since national records began in 1910.
 It is unequivocal that human influence has warmed the atmosphere, ocean and land and human-induced climate change is already affecting many weather and climate extremes in every region across the globe (IPCC, 2021).
+23